trpc-ecosystem/go-naming-polarismesh/README.md

 | set router                                              |           <font color="green">Y</font>           |         <font color="red">N</font>          |           <font color="green">Y</font>            |          <font color="red">N</font>          |

 Cautious:
-* `enable_servierouter` is the config provided by polaris selector plugin.
-There is an option `client.WithDisableServiceRouter` and config `disable_servicerouter` in tRPC-Go client, which correspond to the config of polaris plugin(you may think that tRPC-Go create an option specifically for polaris plugin).
-The Difference is that framework can control each client, but polaris plugin is a global config.
+* `enable_servierouter` is the config provided by polaris mesh selector plugin.
+There is an option `client.WithDisableServiceRouter` and config `disable_servicerouter` in tRPC-Go client, which correspond to the config of polaris mesh plugin(you may think that tRPC-Go create an option specifically for polaris mesh plugin).
+The Difference is that framework can control each client, but polaris mesh plugin is a global config.
-* As for the interpretation of the correct semantics of `enable_servicerouter`, it is roughly: When `enable_servicerouter=true`, the source service out rules are enabled (this requires that the source service must be registered on Polaris).
+* As for the interpretation of the correct semantics of `enable_servicerouter`, it is roughly: When `enable_servicerouter=true`, the source service out rules are enabled (this requires that the source service must be registered on polaris mesh).
 * Set router is only available at `WithServicename` mod.
 * Metadata router is only available at `WithTarget` mod.
 * `EnableTransMeta` is only available when `enable_servicerouter=true` at `WithTarget` mod.